 Following the RPE meeting, the committee members should work with the student's research advisor to complete and sign an RPE Evaluation Form.
-The objective of this form is to provide feedback on the student's progress, to highlight the student's effort and achievements and identify weaknesses and any remaining requirements necessary to demonstrate satisfactory academic progress.
+The objective of this form is to provide weaknesses and any remaining requirements necessary to demonstrate satisfactory academic progress.
 The review is also used to insure that the department and student are consistent with their perceived status.
 Consequences for failure to demonstrate academic progress are subject to the discretion of the student's major research supervisor, Department Chair, and Graduate Advisor of Enrolled Students.